benjisho/ansible-openvpn/README.md

-Below is a sample `README.md` for your Ansible OpenVPN project.
-This README provides an overview of the project, prerequisites, installation instructions, and usage guidance.
-You should customize the content to fit your specific project details and requirements.

 # Ansible OpenVPN Setup

 This project automates the deployment of an OpenVPN server on a Debian-based system using Ansible.
 It also configures client machines by generating the necessary client configuration files and certificates.